-The Citizens' Association includes Carderock residents from over 400 homes which were built in the 1960's style of "situated modernism," where the natural landscape dominates the built environment.
-The developer, Edmund Bennett, is widely known for his modern communities that preserve the natural environment.
+The Carderock Springs Citizens' Association (CSCA) includes residents from over 400 homes built in the 1960's style of "situated modernism," where the built environment is integrated into the natural landscape.
+The developer, Edmund Bennett, is widely known for his modern communities that preserve the natural surroundings.

 Every lot in Carderock Springs is subject to legally binding covenants running with the land.
 One purpose of these covenants is to maintain the community's architectural integrity.

-Various committees include the Architectural Review Committee (ARC), which reviews additions and exterior modifications to homes in the community such as fencing, sheds, exterior color schemes, and removal of live hardwood trees.
-The ARC meets monthly on the first Wednesday of the month.
+CSCA committees devoted to preserving the community's design heritage include the Architectural Review Committee (ARC), which reviews additions and exterior modifications to homes in the community such as fencing, sheds, exterior color schemes, and removal of live hardwood trees.
+The ARC meets on the first Wednesday of the month.

-The Board of Directors also meets monthly to plan and discuss community activities such as the upkeep of common areas, production of the neighborhood newsletters and directory, annual house tour, and the needs of various groups in the community.
+The Board of Directors also meets monthly to plan and discuss community activities such as the upkeep of common areas, production of the neighborhood newsletters and directory, and the needs of various groups in the community.

 Carderock Springs Historic Status